 This Japanese Spinach Salad applies a simple method called the Ohitashi to infuse vegetables with umami and subtle flavor.
 It’s one of the common techniques Japanese use to prepare vegetable dishes.
 I love that it helps preserve the nutrients of vegetables at its best.
 And double yes when you can pair this salad with everything you cook!

-Crispy on the bite, yet delicately soft, this pan-fried Teriyaki Tofu is incredibly flavorful.
-This Japanese tofu side dish can turn any tofu skeptics into a convert.
+Crispy on the bite, yet delicately soft, this pan-fried Teriyaki Tofu can turn any tofu skeptics into a convert.
+It’s a dynamic recipe for anyone to try, with easy options to turn the dish into vegan or gluten-free!

 Easy steamed chicken mixed with cucumber and dressed in a chili oil (La-yu) marinade.
 The contrasting texture makes it a perfect way to start a meal.